-After SG and I agreed to take a week out last Sunday, I spent the whole week with my head in a spin: he’s so nice…is that enough?…looking at him makes me smile…but it doesn’t give me butterflies…he’s kind and sweet…and passive and utterly unassertive…he’s got beautiful eyes…he lives in suburbia and likes it…he’s utterly unadventurous…but totally reliable… On Thursday, I was convinced we’d have to split up and I experimented flirting with someone else to see how I felt (not very much).
+After SG and I agreed to take a week out last Sunday, I spent the whole week with my head in a spin: he’s so nice…is that enough?…looking at him makes me smile…but it doesn’t give me butterflies…he’s kind and sweet…and passive and utterly unassertive…he’s got beautiful eyes…he lives in suburbia and likes it…he’s utterly unadventurous…but totally reliable… On Thursday, I was convinced we’d have to split up and I experimented flirting with someone else to see what I felt (not very much).
 Yet, when I went to the cinema with my sister yesterday, I wished it were SG sitting next to me, that I could lean against him and put my hand on his knee.

 I woke up this morning still not sure what I’d say to him.
 We hadn’t sorted out when and where we were meeting and I decided I’d leave it to him to take the initiative.
 I’m not normally one for being passive, and it was difficult, but one of my major issues with him is that he never takes the lead in our relationship.
 He took his time, but eventually at around 2pm (after a morning of constant phone checking on my part), I got a message asking me what I was up to today.